 Rarely do troops actually try to be a Blue Falcon.
 Screwing over the people who’re supposed to have your back in combat is never a good idea.
 If someone you’ve known for years starts dabbling in Falconry, settle it like adults.
 Talk to them and find out what’s really going on — and why they f*cked you over.

 You’ll find that, most times, it’s unintentional and being the bigger person in the situation will help everyone move on.

 Demonstrate your salt by leaving them high and dry during a working party.

 (U.S. Marine Corps photo by Lance Cpl.
 Alexis B. Betances)

 3. Shun them

 This level of punishment is reserved for the perpetual Blue Falcon.
 The dude who has proved time and time again that they just can’t get right.
 The dude who’s still living the “Army of One” mentality.
 The dude who’s constantly complaining like it’d have any kind of effect on the level of suck that’s in store.
 Ignore them at every corner.

 Psychologically speaking, people can’t stand being ignored and shunning them, as passive as it may seem, is actually a good way to instill social norms.
 When they get right, you can welcome them back into the fold.
 Until then, you don’t need that kind of negativity in your life or the unit.

-4. Play their game
+4. Play the Blue Falcon game